-MCEDC trains engineers to work in partnership with developing communities worldwide to create sustainable solutions to meet their basic needs.
+MCEDC trains engineers to work in partnership with people from developing communities worldwide to create sustainable solutions to meet their basic needs.
 Students interested in community service and international development through EDC have several options in the Civil, Environmental, and Architectural Engineering (CEAE) Department at CU-Boulder.

 EDC is a recognized Western Regional Graduate Program

 The EDC program is unique within the Western region of the United States, and offers residents of eligible WICHE-participating states a tuition benefit via the Western Regional Graduate Program.
 For more information about the WICHE WRGP, please see http://www.wiche.edu/wrgp.
-Students who believe that they are eligible for this program should note this on their application by marking the appropriate checkbox.
+Prospective graduate students who believe that they are eligible for this program should note this on their online application by marking the appropriate checkbox.
 Significant documentation is required to verify eligibility, and that process is handled directly by the Tuition Classification division of the Office of the Registrar.

 Other Relevant Activities at CU-Boulder